plone/training/mastering_plone/zpt_2.rst

     class CollectionView(FolderView):

-:py:meth:`batch` is a method in :py:class:`FolderView` that turns :py:obj:`results` into batches. :py:obj:`results` exists in both classes.
-This means, in case the item we are looking at is a collection, the method :py:meth:`results` of :py:class:`CollectionView`, will be used; and in case it's a folder, the one in :py:class:`FolderView`.
+:meth:`batch` is a method in :class:`FolderView` that turns :obj:`results` into batches. :obj:`results` exists in both classes.
+This means, in case the item we are looking at is a collection, the method :meth:`results` of :class:`CollectionView`, will be used; and in case it's a folder, the one in :class:`FolderView`.

 So `batch` is a list of items.
-The way it is created is actually pretty complicated and makes use of a couple of packages to create a filtered (through :py:mod:`plone.app.querystring`) list of optimized representations (through :py:mod:`plone.app.contentlisting`) of items.
+The way it is created is actually pretty complicated and makes use of a couple of packages to create a filtered (through :mod:`plone.app.querystring`) list of optimized representations (through :mod:`plone.app.contentlisting`) of items.
 For now it is enough to know that `item` represents one of the items in the list of News Items.

 The template :file:`listing_summary.pt` is extraordinary in its heavy use of nested macros.
 Most of the templates you will write are much simpler and easier to read.

-Trying to understand templates as complicated as these can be hard, but there is help to be found if you know Python: You can use :py:mod:`pdb` to debug templates line by line.
+Trying to understand templates as complicated as these can be hard, but there is help to be found if you know Python: You can use :mod:`pdb` to debug templates line by line.

 Add the following to line 29 just before our additions::